Synovitis – The Runner’s Guide to Diagnosis, Treatment & Prevention

 Neck bone connected to the head bone

-Pivot – neck vertebrae
+- Pivot – found in your neck vertebrae

-Saddle – thumb joint
+- Saddle – located in your thumb joint

-Ball-and-socket – hips and shoulders
+- Ball-and-socket – comprising your hips and shoulders

 What is Synovitis?

 Inside the synovial membrane, there are cells that keep the joint healthy.
 One type lubricates the cartilage to ease friction and brings nutrients.
-The other cell type cleans and scavenges, to remove and metabolize unwanted waste substances.
+The other cell type cleans and scavenges, in order to remove and metabolize unwanted waste substances.

 - Sometimes pain is felt in the back of the joint